Prenatal yoga can be a great way to prepare for childbirth. Find out if this type of prenatal exercise is right for you.

-Be careful to avoid Bikram yoga, commonly called hot yoga, which involves doing vigorous poses in a room heated to 100 to 110 F (38 to 43 C).
-Bikram yoga can raise your body temperature too much, causing a condition known as hyperthermia.
-In addition, ashtanga and other types of power yoga might be too strenuous for women who aren't experienced yoga practitioners.
+Be careful to avoid hot yoga, which involves doing vigorous poses in a room heated to higher temperatures.
+For example, during the Bikram form of hot yoga, the room is heated to approximately 105 F (40 C) and has a humidity of 40 percent.
+Hot yoga can raise your body temperature too much, causing a condition known as hyperthermia.

 To protect your health and your baby's health during prenatal yoga, follow basic safety guidelines.
 For example: